Emergency Communication and Preparedness

 The Tigard-Tualatin School district practices the following drills in all of our facilities:

 Fire Drills – practiced once a month.
 In the event of a real fire, students will be relocated to an alternate safe location and they would be reunited with parents utilizing the reunification process.

 Earthquake Drills – conducted annually district-wide and site-specific drills on a scheduled basis.
 In the event of a real earthquake, students will be reunited with parents utilizing the reunification process.
 Schools have supplies to care for students for an extended period of time if necessary.

 Lock-Down Drills – lock-down is the instruction given to students and staff to be secured within classrooms and offices with no movement throughout the building.
 Schools will conduct at least two drills a year.
 During a lock-down, no one is allowed to enter or leave the building until the drill is completed.
 In the event of a real lock-down emergency, parents will receive updates and reunification instructions utilizing the reunification process.

-Lockout Drills – lockout is the instruction given to students and staff to remain inside the building with all exterior doors locked.
-Lockout is a situation that is implemented due to police activity in the neighborhood.
+Secure (Lockout) Drills – Secure is the instruction given to students and staff to remain inside the building with all exterior doors locked.
+Secure is a situation that is implemented due to police activity in the neighborhood.